Shopify/javascript-utilities/CONTRIBUTING.md

 return value, etc), please ensure the documentation is also updated to reflect this.
 Documentation is in the `README.md` if further documentation is needed please communicate via Github Issues.

-**IMPORTANT** Also, please make sure you update the changelog, which can be found in `CHANGELOG.md`.
+## Changelog
+Please make sure you update `CHANGELOG.md` with a high-level description of any changes you make.
+The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).

+## Releasing a new version
+The `yarn version` command can be used to create a new version.
+This project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).